commercetools/commercetools-email-retry-processor/README.md

 1. After fetching it, send the e-mail and process the result in the following way:
     - If the e-mail delivery is successful
       - Delete the current e-mail object
-      - Set the response Http status code to "200"
+      - Set the response Http status code to `200`
     - If the e-mail delivery fails temporarily (TODO: WHAT DOES IT MEAN)
-      - Set the status of the e-mail CustomObject to "pending"
+      - Set the status of the e-mail CustomObject to `pending`
-      - Set the response Http status code to "503"
+      - Set the response Http status code to `503`
     - If the e-mail delivery fails permanently (TODO: WHAT DOES IT MEAN)
-      - Set the status of the e-mail CustomObject to "error"
+      - Set the status of the e-mail CustomObject to `error`
-      - Set the response Http status code to "400"
+      - Set the response Http status code to `400`